CourseWorks (Canvas) Faculty Guide

 Mailtool allows instructors and TAs to send emails through CourseWorks (Canvas) to individual students or the entire class.

 Mailtool was developed by CUIT, and is available in the left-hand navigation of all CourseWorks (Canvas) courses.
 See the resources below for more information.

 The Class Video Recordings (Panopto) tab is where you'll find your Zoom course recordings.
 Panopto can also be used for hosting additional instructional videos.
 Panopto has unlimited video storage, along with tools for editing and captioning your videos.
 For more information, see the Course Recordings section of our Zoom Faculty Guide and Columbia's Teaching with Panopto guide.

-Interested in installing a different LTI?
-Reach out to email@example.com.
-Please note that it can sometimes take several weeks or months to go through the LTI approval and install process.
-Since most educational technologies can be used without integrated them into CourseWorks, we recommend trying out any new tools outside of Courseworks before requesting them as an LTI.
+Please reach out to our team at firstname.lastname@example.org before integrating any additional tools into Courseworks, as we need to make sure that all software meets our privacy, security, and accessibility standards.
+Please note that it can sometimes take several weeks or months to go through the approval and install process.
+Since most educational technologies can be used without integrated them into CourseWorks, we recommend trying out any new tools outside of Courseworks before requesting an integration.

 Putting it All Together

 There are a few settings and features that can help you make sure all your course pieces are in place and that students can easily navigate your course.
 For more things to consider before the start of your course, please see Columbia's Course Set-Up Checklist (CourseWorks login required).

 Your course description appears both in CourseWorks and in Vergil.
 Please update it before the semester begins, with information about your intended course modality - this is very helpful for students deciding on courses during the shopping period.
 To edit:

 - Login to CourseWorks, and navigate to the course that you want to edit.
 Once in the course, click on the settings link in the left-hand navigation bar.